kevindimayuga/code-quiz-kd/README.md

 # Code Quiz

 M4 - This repo is a Code Quiz application.
-It is a timed, multiple-choice quiz for users to test their coding knowledge.
+It is timed and includes multiple-choice questions for users answer and test their coding knowledge.

 ## Description